SDEV-NAIT/class-instructor-contributor-guide/README.md

 # How to contribute to Master Course Repositories

-For us all to have a consistent environment teaching and diving into a course it would be fantastic to have some guidelines on how to contribute to master course reposotories.
+For us all to have a consistent environment teaching it would be fantastic to have some guidelines on how to contribute to master course repositories (for those that have them).

 This is an attempt at creating consistency so we can dive into a new course and know exactly what we need and where to go.